heidiafehr/Web-Pregnancy-Tracker/README.md

         $userAccountPassword = "password";
     ?>
 Once created and it is your first time accessing this page, run the "db_init.php" file.
+If you already initialized the database locally, you can start the web application by running "start_web.php"
 This will create the database and nagivate you to the log in page.
 ```